ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- FIX: Fixed incorrect clock check when using PLLSAI1R in ADCv3 (bug #1078)
+       (backported to 20.3.1).
 - RT:  Relocated the "ctx" field in the thread structure in order to save some RAM, it caused unused space in the "ch" variable.
 - EX:  Added support for ADXL355 Low Noise, Low Drift, Low Power, 3-Axis